 After we passed our 3 visits and the short test, we were officially certified!
 And yes, it does cost to be a member, but it’s really not much.
 For $30 a year (plus an initial one-time $10 new member fee and a $20 background check fee), a team can be registered with ATD.
 One of the most important parts of being registered with ATD is the fact that you are covered by their insurance in the event something happens to your dog or your dog accidentally injures someone.
 This is huge and also why they are so particular with who they accept into their ranks.
 It’s peace of mind when I volunteer and know that if something happens, I’m covered.

-After you get registered and are officially certified, they will send you your certificates and heart tags that the dogs wear when they are officially volunteering.
-So now that you’re certified, you can start looking for programs/facilities that fit you and your dog.
+After you get registered and are officially certified, they will send your certificates and heart tags that the dogs wear when they are “on the clock.”
+Now that you’re certified, you can start looking for programs/facilities that fit you and your dog.
 I got back in touch with OSF and let them know that I was certified and ready.
 We were only allowed to go on a handful of floors since the program was just starting up, but I noticed that Lola was especially attentive when we were on the oncology floor.
-An opportunity came up to volunteer at Illinois CancerCare, which had better hours for me at the time, as well, so we started over there.
-We continued volunteering at Illinois CancerCare until July 2015, when I could no longer get out there Monday – Friday 8am-5pm with my day job.
+An opportunity came up to volunteer at Illinois CancerCare, which had better hours for me at the time, as well, so we started volunteering over there.
+We continued volunteering at Illinois CancerCare until July 2015, when I could no longer get out there when they were open with my day job.
 I reluctantly retired Lola and said so long to my friends at Illinois CancerCare.

 COMING OUT OF RETIREMENT